dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 If the Latakia strike had gone poorly, I was contemplating closing in for a battleship bombardment of known SAM sites.
-Wouldn’t that have been exciting\!
+Wouldn’t that have been exciting!
 (It’s a shame runways aren’t a valid target for 16” guns.)

 The uncoordinated small Syrian attacks and probes were certainly infuriating, forcing me to repeatedly divert away from what I wanted to